apache/camel-website/content/blog/RELEASE-3.0.0-RC3/index.md

 The Camel community announces the immediate availability of Camel 3.0.0-RC3, the third release candidate towards a new 3.0.0 major release with 48 improvements and fixes.

 The artifacts are published and ready for you to download from the Central Maven repository.
-For more details please take a look at the [release notes](https://issues.apache.org/jira/secure/ReleaseNote.jspa?version=12346354&projectId=12311211).
+For more details please take a look at the  [resolved issues](/releases/release-3.0.0-RC3/#resolved).

 Many thanks to all who made this release possible.